 EXEGESIS AND CRITICISM OF THE SOURCES

-3) autonomy of judgment, i.e. that he has developed – through knowledge of the interpretative canons used by Roman jurisprudence, the student will be able to develop maturity and independence of judgment in order to identify the exact meaning of an ancient text, to remove the authentic parts from the spurious ones, to reconstruct its organic structure and language;
+through the study of the sources and interpretative canons used by Roman jurisprudence, the student will be able to develop maturity and independence of judgment such as to enable him to grasp the exact meaning of an ancient text, to discern its authentic parts from the spurious ones, to reconstruct the organic structure and language;

-5) learning ability, i.e. that he is able – through the investigation of the hermeneutical process adopted by the Roman prudentes – to move also in legal contexts different from those proposed within the course, so as to be able to deal with the examination of ancient sources different from those analyzed by the teacher, and the reading and analysis of contemporary jurisprudential texts.
+through the study of the hermeneutic process used by Roman jurists, the student can also move in legal contexts different from those proposed within the course, so as to be able to address both the examination of ancient legal sources different from those analyzed by the teacher, both reading and analysis of contemporary legal texts.

 It is necessary to know the essential lines of the institutions and of the history of Roman law; it is not necessary, instead, to know the Latin language, as the teacher will provide the translation of the texts examined during the lessons and the exercises.

-FIRST BLOCK: overview of the four periods in the history of ancient Rome; the sources of law in the Monarchy; the sources of law in the Republic; the sources of law in the Empire; the sources of law in the Late Antique (6 h); Corpus iuris civilis: Digesta, Institutiones, Codex, Novellae (6 h).
+Overview of the four periods in the history of ancient Rome (3 h); the sources of law in the Monarchy (3 h); the sources of law in the Republic (6 h); the sources of law in the Empire (6 h); the sources of law in the Late Antique (6 h); Corpus iuris civilis: Digesta, Institutiones, Codex, Novellae (6 h).

-Lectures and exercises.
+Lectures and exercises in the classroom.
 In addition, any short essays written by the students and regarding the critical examination of some jurisprudential and legislative texts; works that will be presented and discussed in the classroom.

-For attending students: notes and teaching materials provided by teacher during lectures and exercises.
+For followers: notes and teaching materials provided by teacher during lectures and classroom exercises.

-For non-attending students: E. Dovere, De iure.
+For non-followers: E. Dovere, De iure.
 L’esordio delle epitomi di Ermogeniano.
 Prefazione di F. Casavola, Napoli 2005 (II edizione; 2007 II ristampa; Jovene).

-A single exam at the end of the lectures.
-It will consist of an oral interview, generally lasting 15 minutes, during which the student will have to demonstrate that he has acquired the knowledge of the sources of law in the different periods of the history of Rome and the ability to critically analyze one of the texts treated during the course.
-In order to pass this examination, at least 18 points out of 30 must be obtained.
+A single test at the end of the lectures.
+This test will consist of an oral interview, during which the student will have to demonstrate that he has acquired both the knowledge of the sources of Roman law in the different periods of the history of ancient Rome, and the ability to critically analyze one of the texts treated during the course.
+The final vote will be expressed in thirtieths.

-The student, who is required to integrate only 2 or 3 CFU of the Exegesis and Source Criticism examination, must contact the teacher to establish an alternative program.
+The student, who is only required to integrate 2 or 3 CFU of the Exegesis and Source Criticism examination, must contact the teacher to establish an alternative program.